North Coventry Township, Pennsylvania: School district

 North Coventry Township is served by the Owen J. Roberts School District.
 Owen J. Roberts High School is the zoned comprehensive high school.

 Transportation

 As of 2019, there were 64.81 mi of public roads in North Coventry Township, of which 21.16 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 43.65 mi were maintained by the township.

-U.S. Route 422 is the most prominent highway serving North Conventry Township.
+U.S. Route 422 is the most prominent highway serving North Coventry Township.
 It follows the Pottstown Expressway along an southeast-northwest alignment across the northeastern portion of the township.
 Pennsylvania Route 100 follows the Pottstown Pike along a north-south alignment across the eastern part of the township.
 Finally, Pennsylvania Route 724 follows Schuylkill Road along an east-west alignment across the northern portion of the township.

 Notable people

 Notable people from North Coventry Township include Iowa State Senator J. Morris Rea, who was born there, as was Congressman Irving Price Wanger.
-Daryl Hall of Hall & Oates is from Cedarvile in North Coventry.
+Daryl Hall of Hall & Oates is from Cedarville in North Coventry.